Last Updated:

 Chat to one of our experienced consultants that’s here to help and guide you.
 We use our expertise to narrow down the choices and present feasible ideas, so you can relax and ENJOY the planning process!
 Contact us!

-“How will Load-shedding affect my safari holiday”- was written by Cedarberg Africa
+“How may Load-shedding affect my safari holiday”- was written by Cedarberg Africa

 Cedarberg Africa is a specialist tour operator for Southern and East Africa.
 We focus on upmarket tailormade safaris for discerning and busy people.
 We make our money on the difference between our wholesale trade rates and the rates that are available to you.
 So that means that effectively all our 30 years of experience and expertise comes at no extra cost to you.